mistifyio/lochness/internal/tests/common/README.md

 ```go
 func (s *Suite) Messager(prefix string) func(...interface{}) string
 ```
-Messager generates a function for creating a string message with a prefix
+Messager generates a function for creating a string message with a prefix.

 #### func (*Suite) NewFWGroup